 The ‘Person in the Pew’ commentary series is the only series of Commentaries written by a single person on the entire Bible and aimed at layfolk in modern history.

-The books can be obtained by the usual route.
-Or, you can just buy the PDF’s from yours truly for a paltry $199 by clicking my PayPal Link.
-It’s that simple.
+The books are all available from Quartz Hill Publishing House in print format; or in PDF format from yours truly for a paltry $75 by clicking my PayPal Link.
 It’s a good commentary.
 But don’t take my word for it: